Share this post on:

 • And do not serve the greater good

-The emotions of stress, worry, and anger are all typical examples that fall into this category.
+Stress, worry, and anger are typical examples of emotions in this category.

 For instance, staying in a bad relationship or career are two decisions that also reflect this behavior.